Steeple

 In architecture, a steeple is a tall tower on a building, topped by a spire and often incorporating a belfry and other components.
 Steeples are very common on Christian churches and cathedrals and the use of the term generally connotes a religious structure.
 They might be stand-alone structures, or incorporated into the entrance or center of the building.
+In Christianity, steeples serve as a clear marker of a Christian church and are "an elaborate architectural metaphor—a symbol pointing to heaven", directing the minds of the faithful upward to God.